Dan Collison

 The best case scenario!

-I was asked to 'redesign the SaaS platform' - a huge responsibility.
+I was asked to 'redesign the SaaS platform' - a big responsibility.

-I was trusted to work independently while still being open to input.
+I was trusted to work independently while being open to input.

 I had six months to deliver, so I planned and used my time accordingly.